Image credit: Dan Costa, UCSC, USA.

 Although the Southern Ocean remains the most under-sampled system in the global ocean, significant progress has been and continues to be made towards a sustained observing system.
 The maps on this page demonstrate the distribution of ocean observations made by key research collaborations in the Southern Ocean.

-The global distribution of Argo floats in September 2015, by country.
+The Southern Ocean distribution of Argo floats in May 2018, by country.
 The density of floats in the Southern Ocean is lower than in temperate waters, largely due to the challenges of distributing floats in ice-covered waters, but the under-ice Argo program and international seal-tagging efforts are attempting to fill this gap.

 An interactive map of Southern Ocean Argo floats can be found here.